 Enrollment priority to nutrition/food studies majors who may request two of the following: FST 300.2, FST 304, FST 402, NSD 452; non-majors may register for only one.

 Investigation of relationship between food and cities, including the many ways food shapes urban sustainability, public health, community, and economic development.
 Additional topics include municipal food policies and urban planning for community-based food systems.

-Feeding the City is an investigation of the many ways food shapes urban sustainability, public health, community, and economic development.
-In this course we examine urban processes as constituted through the metabolic relationship between nature and society, using the food system as a lens into this relationship.
-We explore the relationship between food and cities, paying close attention to the ways in which food shapes cities and the ways in which cities shape the food system.
-We will look at the city as produced through nature and the food system as produced through urbanization.
-We start with theoretical approaches to understanding cities, nature, society, and food, and then move to ground this theory by examining the food system of Florence as a case study.
-We conclude with a look at various interventions designed to strengthen this city’s food system.
+Examine urban processes as constituted through the metabolic relationship between nature and society, using the food system as a lens into this relationship.
+Explore the relationship between food and cities, paying close attention to the ways in which food shapes cities and the ways in which cities shape the food system.
+Theoretical approaches to understanding cities, nature, society, and food, grounding theory by examining the food system of Florence as a case study.

 Department: Food Studies